-I would like to take this chance to go on further to explore what really makes a difference as to how to get authenticity to really work.
-For me, anyway!
+I would like to take this chance to explore further what really makes a difference as to how to get authenticity to really work: for me, anyway!

 The issue of how much one should disclose with a client is very important.
 I will really only disclose anything if I feel it will help move the client on.
-So, for example, with a recent client I shared that I also worked in teaching as I could then show I had other ‘on the ground’ knowledge of their situation and resonate with their experience to a point.
+For example, with a recent client I shared that I also worked in teaching.
+Showing that I had ‘on the ground’ knowledge of their situation resonated with them.

 I always try to put them at their ease and find out about them as people (without being intrusive) before we go through the results of their profiling diagnostics.
-I have clear goals to where I want them to get to.
+I have clear goals that I want them to get to.
 My service is giving them what they want and contracting (don’t understand this word within this context) with boundaries.

-Importantly, I want to share my affinity with others and again it has been reflected that I have an almost ‘throw away’ style of ‘how are you doing?’ when I first meet clients which enables clients to relax into the interview.
+Importantly, I want to share my affinity with others; it has been said that I have an almost ‘throw away’ style of ‘how are you doing?’ when I first meet clients which enables clients to relax into the interview.

-Self regulation is an integral element to my practice, and this area has always fascinated me in both a physical and psychological way.
+Self-regulation is an integral element to my practice.
+It has always fascinated me in both a physical and psychological way.

 Extending this into my practice, I help others to see how they can help to regulate themselves and how they can make choices about their behaviours and choose the goals that work for them in order to be authentic with themselves.

-This is important as Harter (2002) argues that people who report being true to themselves (i.e. regulate themselves) usually experience higher self- esteem, more positive affect and more hope for the future.
-This suggests more resilience through bad times and better psychological well-being; and higher self-esteem and life satisfaction (Kernis and Goodman 2005.)
-Self efficacy is also really important making people feel as good as they can be realistically.
+This is important, as Harter argues, as people who report being true to themselves (i.e. regulate themselves) usually experience higher self- esteem, more positivity and more hope for the future.
+This suggests more resilience through bad times and better psychological well-being; and higher self-esteem and life satisfaction.
+Self-efficacy is also really important making people feel as good as they can be realistically.